CompuTec/labels-docs/current/licensing.md

 ## CompuTec Service Manager

 CompuTec License Server is required in version 5.5 or above to work with CompuTec Labels.
+You can download it from here<!-- TODO: Link -->.

 Run the installation file.
 When the installation is complete, run CompuTec Service Manager and choose CompuTec Label Service from a drop-down list: